joshhornby/joshhornby.github.io/_posts/2026-01-23-your-first-90-days-as-tech-lead.md

   lastmod: "2026-01-23T08:00:00+00:00"
 ---

-> This post is part of my [Tech Lead Series](/tags/tech-lead-series), a collection of practical advice for engineers stepping into leadership roles.
+> This post is part of my [Tech Lead Series](/tags/tech-lead), a collection of practical advice for engineers stepping into leadership roles.

 A friend got promoted to tech lead on a Friday.
-By Monday, she'd reorganised the team's Jira board, proposed a new branching strategy, and scheduled a "vision session" for the architecture.
+By Monday, he'd reorganised the team's Jira board, proposed a new branching strategy, and scheduled a "vision session" for the architecture.
 By Wednesday, half the team was annoyed and the other half was confused.
-She'd tried to change everything before understanding anything.
+He'd tried to change everything before understanding anything.

 I made the same mistake.
 Most new tech leads do.
 The title feels like permission to fix things, so you start fixing.
 But you don't yet know what's actually broken.